 In order to build a sellable business you have to co-ordinate marketing, selling, client service, administration, financial and business management, planning etc. This requires parallel processing.
 Today, the competencies required to be a successful financial advisor are more complex and wide-ranging.
 Financial advisors require not only marketing and sales competencies, but also business management, financial management and resource management capabilities.
 One of the reasons why so many advisors are frustrated and not achieving their potential is that they are playing the game by the old rules.
 They are still operating as if a sales or marketing paradigm defined what is required to be successful.

 Today, the boundaries have changed and the rules for success are different.
-Our Business Builder Academy equips financial advisors to “win” in a business paradigm.
+Our Business Builder Playbook program equips financial advisors to “win” in a business paradigm.